skornweiss/covid_protocols_rtd/docs/index.rst

        5. NIPPV\* is not used for ARDS; early intubation is preferred.

+..

-          a. \*Can be considered on a case-by-case basis for highly reversible indications (*e.g.*, flash pulmonary edema with rapid resolution).
+   \*Can be considered on a case-by-case basis for highly reversible indications (*e.g.*, flash pulmonary edema with rapid resolution).

 6. Similar to many U.S. medical centers, our current default is to avoid HFNC in DNI patients and to use NRB, although exceptions can be considered on a case-by-case basis.

 Chest Imaging and Point of Care Lung Ultrasound
 -----------------------------------------------

-   *This section is in process*
+a. *This section is in process*

 Triage to ICU
 -------------

-a.
-Consult the ICU triage team EARLY for:
+a. **Consult the ICU triage team EARLY for:**

    i.
 Provider concern